There are a wide range of options for schooling in Western Australia for children who are of

 For general information about public education, please refer to the

 Western Australian Department of Education.

-Non-government schools whose registrations expire prior to 2 February 2016 will be inspected and re-registered by the Minister for Education through the Department of Education Services.
+Non-government schools whose registrations expire prior to 2 February 2016 will be inspected and re-registered by the Minister for Education and Training through the Department of Education.

-With effect 2 February 2015, new, changing and renewal of registrations (expiring after 2 February 2016) will be registered by the Director General of the Department of Education Services.
+With effect 2 February 2015, new, changing and renewal of registrations (expiring after 2 February 2016) will be registered by the Director General of the Department of Education.

 The department provides a range of information for parents and communities about non-government schools, including a guide for parents.

 Non-government school education in Western Australia falls into two categories:

 - Catholic schools